 You may take one of these drugs indefinitely, unless you have side effects.

-If the cancer is in your bones, you may need a bone-strengthening drug, such as Aredia (pamidronate disodium) or Zometa (zoledronic acid).
+If the cancer is in your bones, you may need a bone-strengthening drug, such as denosumab, pamidronate disodium or zoledronic acid.
 These drugs are given by IV.
 Though they do not directly treat the cancer itself, they can relieve bone pain and prevent fractures.

 Keep your personal goals in mind as you discuss treatment options with your doctor.
 Drug side effects, your family, and even your age will help you decide how best to treat your cancer.